Toni86-pang/Event_calendar/README.md

     - Events - displays a list of upcoming events that are public:

+        - Search bar to search an event by name

         - A link with the event name, date and time.
             - Clicking on the link will take the user to the event details:
                 - The name of the event